TejasPosupo/TejasPosupo/README.md

 - 👯 I’m looking to collaborate on **anything related to Data Science**

-- 🤝 I’m looking for help to **Enchance my Skills**
+- 🤝 I’m looking for help to **Enchance my skills**

-- 👨‍💻 All of my projects are available at [https://tejasposupo.github.io/Tejas/](https://tejasposupo.github.io/Tejas/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://tejasposupo.github.io/Tejas/)

 - 💬 Ask me about **anything, I'll either know it or learn it**

 - 📫 How to reach me **tejasposupo@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1M7ZPIkE0vdnZGm1hZ2G9X6Z-yoReTeF_/view](https://drive.google.com/file/d/1M7ZPIkE0vdnZGm1hZ2G9X6Z-yoReTeF_/view)
+- 📄 Know more about me [My Resume](https://drive.google.com/file/d/1M7ZPIkE0vdnZGm1hZ2G9X6Z-yoReTeF_/view)

 <h3 align="left">Connect with me:</h3>
 <p align="left">